ibraim-gm/emacs-devtools/README.md

 ## About

+**Warning**: As of 2013-04 I'm doing a major rewrite and reorganization on the entire project to use the more modern package handling on emacs, specially the awesome [el-get](https://github.com/dimitri/el-get).
+The reworked and updated project is up and running into the `package-management` branch and will stay there for some time while I'm still testing it.
+While the new version is far superior and easier to use than the current one, the Java support was dropped.
+I'm planning on rework this feature in the future, probably leveraging a lot of work to ant/maven in similar fashion to what is done to lisp and clojure.

 **Important:** This setup is tested on emacs 24+ on Linux.
 Running on Windows or using different versions of emacs *may* work, but I'm not really sure.

 `emacs-devtools` is pre-configured collection of emacs files to make the live of a lisp developer easy.